Inside Christ Church Cathedral in Dublin (+Photo Gallery)

 Before leaving the crypt, visit a small shop to discover Irish gifts and souvenirs.
 All proceeds from the shop go to support the religious institution.

-I highly recommend these tours to everybody interested in historical and cultural heritage of Dublin.
+I highly recommend these tours to everybody interested in the historical and cultural heritage of Dublin.

 Inside Dublin’s Christ Church Cathedral: Photo Gallery